appscode/blog/content/post/kubedb-v2024.1.31/index.md

 #### supported versions
 `3.12.12`

-# Elasticsearch
+## Elasticsearch

 ElasticsearchDashboard, a custom resource is used to provision Kibana for Elasticsearch cluster and Opensearch-Dashboards for Opensearch cluster has received a major change.
-The `apiVersion` for this CR has been updated to  `elasticsearch.kubedb.com/v1alpha1`.
+Through this release we are bringing a breaking change by updatingn the `apiVersion` for this CR has been updated to  `elasticsearch.kubedb.com/v1alpha1`.

 Here's a sample manifest to provision ElasticsearchDashboard.
+An Elasticsearch intance `es-cluster` is expected to be provisioned prior to deploying the following manifest.

 ```yaml
 apiVersion: elasticsearch.kubedb.com/v1alpha1